Gainesville, TX (GLE)

 - Track Ownership: BNSF Railway

 ATSF deeded the Gainesville depot to the city on October 19, 1981; however, its restoration was not completed until October 6, 2001.
 Restoration was accomplished by local fundraising efforts, a grant from the Community Preservation Foundation, funding from the city of Gainesville and state and federal transportation grants.
 A museum is located on the first floor, and upstairs are city offices and a replica of a Harvey House overnight stay quarters.
+The depot can also be rented for special events.

 The Gainesville area, a valley five miles south of the Red River, saw its first Euro-American settlers after W.S.
 Peters and associates signed a contract with the Republic of Texas to settle what became known as the “Peters Colony” in north-central Texas.
 With constant threats of Indian attacks on the Red River frontier, the need for military protection became pressing, and the construction of Fort Fitzhugh, named for Colonel William Fitzhugh, became the first real settlement in the region.
 The following year, the state legislature created Cooke County there, named to honor William G. Cooke, a hero of the Texas War for Independence.